schneidermc/psf-simulation-app/README.md

 Tested for Matlab version 2021b and higher.
 Tested on Windows, Mac and Linux operating systems.

-Please cite the corresponding preprint if you are using our tool:
+Please cite the corresponding publication if you are using our tool:
-Schneider et al. “Interactive simulation and visualization of point spread functions in single molecule imaging" *arxiv* (2023), [DOI: 10.48550/arXiv.2312.14356](https://doi.org/10.48550/arXiv.2312.14356)
+Schneider et al. “Interactive simulation and visualization of point spread functions in single molecule imaging" *Optics Communications* (2024), [DOI: 10.1016/j.optcom.2024.130463](https://doi.org/10.1016/j.optcom.2024.130463)

 ## Installation